TobiStr/branching-and-versioning/README.md

 This repository demonstrates a **custom GitVersion setup** to support a structured branching strategy and automated semantic versioning.
 It's designed for teams looking to streamline release pipelines, ensure consistent versioning, and manage branching flows effectively.

+It is the showcase for my Blog Article on Medium: [Enterprise Grade Branching and Versioning](https://medium.com/gitconnected/enterprise-grade-branching-versioning-that-actually-works-f6f1f006013c)

 ---

 ## 🔀 Branching Strategy